Engineers Australia Assessment Outcome Letter

 2. Occupation

-There are certain occupational categories that are recognized by Engineers Australia, and you need to work in one of these categories.
+There are certain occupational categories that Engineers Australia recognises, and you need to work in one of these categories.
 They are:

 • Professional engineer